 We find that

 - About ten million Canadian homes emit GHGs.
-Ontario is home to about six million of them.
+Ontario is home to just under five million of them.

 - Despite its large population, Quebec faces a relatively smaller challenge since about two-thirds of homes there already rely on electricity.